vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 the venue of the Congress was changed to Surat, one of the strongholds of the Moderates.

 Alerady the people were in an angry mood.
-Repres- sion was at work in several part of India.
+Repres###sion was at work in several part of India.
 Bombay was comparatively quiet.
 Far in the South, Rajmahendri, Cocoanada were seething with discontent.
-More im- portant still were the events in the Punjab, where the mistaken and short-sighted policy of the Bureaucracy in trying to pass into Acts two Bills — the Colonisation Bill and the Land Alienation Act Amendment Bill — - endangered the rights of the people over their lands and made the discontent acute.
-The abnormal increase of Land Revenue in the Rawalpindi District, the in- crease of the Canal rates on the Bari-Doab Canal, touch- ed the pockets of even the poorest cultivators and thus created a grave situation.
-The Editor and the Pro- prietor of the Punjabee were prosecuted and in May 1907 Lala Rajpat Rai and Sirdar Ajit Singh were de- ported.
-This deportation created a storm of indigna- tion and convinced the country of its helplessness in defending its birth-rights.
+More im###portant still were the events in the Punjab, where the mistaken and short-sighted policy of the Bureaucracy in trying to pass into Acts two Bills — the Colonisation Bill and the Land Alienation Act Amendment Bill — ###endangered the rights of the people over their lands and made the discontent acute.
+The abnormal increase of Land Revenue in the Rawalpindi District, the in###crease of the Canal rates on the Bari-Doab Canal, touch###ed the pockets of even the poorest cultivators and thus created a grave situation.
+The Editor and the Pro###prietor of the Punjabee were prosecuted and in May 1907 Lala Rajpat Rai and Sirdar Ajit Singh were de###ported.
+This deportation created a storm of indigna###tion and convinced the country of its helplessness in defending its birth-rights.
 In Bengal, the Editor of Yugantar was sent to goil.
 The Editor of the
 Sandhya refused to conduct his defence because " he